chakra-ui/chakra-ui/tooling/storybook-addon/README.md

 Use Chakra UI in your Storybook stories.

-Wraps each of your stories with [`ChakraProvider`][chakraprovider] which can be configured using Storybook parameters.
+This Plugin wraps each of your stories with [`ChakraProvider`][chakraprovider] which can be configured using Storybook parameters.

 ## Installation